 Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 Visitors to the San Antonio Riverwalk have long enjoyed the lovely views and history of the city, but have been disappointed by the quality and options of the mostly touristy restaurants that line the banks of the San Antonio river.
 Thankfully, with the emergence of the Pearl Brewery as a culinary hotspot, as well as the rapid development of Southtown area restaurants, there are now countless options where people can enjoy a fantastic meal just a few minutes north or south of downtown.
-So read on for our recommendations on where to eat in Southtown (or click here for a list of the best restaurants at the Pearl Brewery).
+Read on for our recommendations on where to eat in Southtown (or click here for a list of the best restaurants at the Pearl Brewery).

 Where to Eat in Southtown